dmvaldman/dmvaldman.github.io/_projects/rooklift.md

 </div>
 *Glance view and Fullscreen view*

-If curious about the code, here's what [builds the model and runs daily cron jobs](https://github.com/dmvaldman/rooklift) and here's the [frontend for the watch UI](https://github.com/dmvaldman/rooklift-frontend).
+If curious about the code, here's what [builds the model](https://github.com/dmvaldman/rooklift) and here's the [frontend for the watch UI](https://github.com/dmvaldman/rooklift-frontend).

 ## Reflections on Use